richb-hanover/LCDC/README.md

 ## Development/Test Procedure

-This repository allows easy testing of the Javascript and CSS files.
+The repository for these files is at: https://github.com/richb-hanover/LCDC It contains the original data, as well test procedures for the Javascript and CSS files.

 Run the `yarn` command below, then edit any `*.js`, `*.html`, and `*.css` file and the page will automatically reload in Firefox Developer Browser.
-Setup files stolen from Wes Bos' CSS-Grid course at [https://github.com/wesbos/css-grid](https://github.com/wesbos/css-grid)
+Setup files copied from Wes Bos' CSS-Grid course at [https://github.com/wesbos/css-grid](https://github.com/wesbos/css-grid)

 ``` sh